Registration has reached capacity and is now closed.

 Emmeline Edwards, PhD, director of research, The NeuroArts Blueprint Initiative

-Aston McCullough, core faculty, Institute for Cognitive and Brain Health; assistant professor, Northeastern University
+Aston McCullough, PhD, core faculty, Institute for Cognitive and Brain Health; assistant professor, Northeastern University

 Brooke DiGiovanni Evans, co-creator of the Center for Visual Arts in Healthcare, Brigham and Women's Hospital